Visuals trump verbal.

 There’s a reason behind this.

 Readers have got shorter attention spans than usual, and with a saturation of digital content, readers mostly skim through write-ups rather than read them.
 Here’s where high-quality arresting images can help grab a reader’s interest.
-Search for pictures of Flicker, Unsplash, Shutterstock.
+Search for pictures of Flicker, Unsplash, and Shutterstock.

 Just make sure you have permission to use the images, however.